icon / 24x24 / ic24-trending-up

 Write a business plan

-Wulf strongly recommends outlining projected startup costs, operating expenses, pricing strategy, revenue assumptions, and market research.
+Wulf strongly recommends creating a business plan, outlining projected startup costs, operating expenses, pricing strategy, revenue assumptions, and market research.

 Select the right location